forestgrape/coronavirus/index.md

 	Sars-Cov-1 (as for Sars-Cov-2 a live animal market) and MERS (probably indoor riding arena for camels) animal to human jumps.

 ### Adapted Protections measures //work in progress
-As mentioned a good metaphor is avoiding a smoke's smoke.
+As mentioned a good metaphor is avoiding a smoker's smoke.
 So the right ventilation and indoor wearing a mask is key.

 ### References
 Remark: Sometimes reviews or remarks in introductions are cited which reference further to the original work.